wolfspelz/ConfigSharp/README.md

 ### 1. What it does

 You have a config class which contains your app settings.
 An instance is populated by loading/executing C# based config files.
-You can then use memebrs/properties of the config object anywhere in your app.
+You can then use properties of the config object anywhere in your app.

 ### 2. Examples